Skeena Reece: Artistic practice

-"I wanted to create this thing that was spiritually intangible and could only be seen as something if you were here right now.
-And nobody can take it, or even think about it or write about it or read about it later, you’ve kinda gotta be in it.
-It was just so magical I was like ‘that’s enough.
-It doesn’t have to go anywhere from here." - Skeena Reece, 2012 ' Reece is known for making works that deal with issues surrounding settler colonialism and its consequences on Indigenous peoples, especially women.
+Reece is known for making works that deal with issues surrounding settler colonialism and its consequences on Indigenous peoples, especially women.
 Often these works unsettle and challenge their audiences.
 She also closely aligns herself and her artistic practice with the figure of the “sacred clown”, a Hopi Indian figure who teaches lessons in uncouth ways.
 She bases her work on trickster figures such as Coyote and Raven, who is seen as both a prankster, but also as wise.
 For example, in her performance, Raven on the Colonial Fleet (2010), she “wears a corset, skirt and blanket designed with reference to traditional Northwest Coast Aboriginal Art and a feathered headdress referencing the Plains cultures.”
 Reece uses such regalia to make a political statement and to overturn Indigenous gender roles, for example by wearing a headdress that is usually reserved for men.
 Images of grenades, arms, and mythological figures cover her clothing to represent her as a “fe/male warrior” and as a mythological figure, like Raven, coming to help fight against colonial violence.
 In 2010, she also performed this piece at the 17th Biennale in Sydney, Australia.
 As well, in a 2008 performance for the National Museum of the American Indian based on an episode of the television show, Moesha, she dressed up as a nurse and asked the audience, "Does anyone want to share any feelings you have about being a colonizer?"
 She proceeded to have another artist bring out a bucket of red paint in which he begins to paint “one of Columbus's ships on a large board as Reece speaks about sexual fetishes, fear of government and the inaccurate portrayal of Indians on television.”
 Reece saw this “as a metaphor for white people taking the blood of her people and painting their own history of them.”
 One song in her album Sweetgrass and Honey was created to honor carvers like her father and the Nuu-chah-nulth carver John T. Williams in Seattle that was shot by a police officer.